jaywayawyaj/CV/README.md

 <h4 align="center">Teamwork</h4>

 Throughout my career I have both worked in and led/managed teams across different industries.
 Having the ability to communicate between, assess the needs of, work with, and direct people is essential in any team.
+During my final project at Makers I was able to take on a variety of roles within my team, both supporting and leading when the situation dictated.
+I feel like I was able to contribute to an open, honest dynamic which worked efficiently and effectively.

 <h4 align="center">Fast Learner, Good Problem Solver</h4>